streamingfast/substreams/docs/new/common/intro-injective.md

 **Output:** `BlockStats` object, which is defined by the user and is consumable from the outside world.
 2. Creation of the `BlockStats` object.
 3. Add data from the `Block` Injective object to user-defined `BlockStats` object.

+## Next Steps

+To start developing Injective Substreams, take a look at the [BlockStats tutorial](../tutorials/cosmos/injective/block-stats.md), which inspects the code of a very simple Substreams.
+It's the best way to get familiar with the Substreams concepts!